-Once housed in a downtown Washington DC (including a stint in Ford’s Theatre), but now in a new facility in Silver Spring, Maryland, the National Museum of Health and Medicine houses a staggering 24-million medical items, including anatomical and pathological specimens, antique instruments, and important historical medical documents.
+Once housed in downtown Washington DC (including a stint in Ford’s Theatre), but now in a new facility in Silver Spring, Maryland, the National Museum of Health and Medicine houses a staggering 24-million medical items, including anatomical and pathological specimens, antique instruments, and important historical medical documents.
 It features changing public exhibits.
-One of the more notable group of anatomical specimens is bone fragments and hair from Lincoln’s skull along with the bullet that ended the presidents life.
+One of the more notable groups of anatomical specimens is bone fragments and hair from Lincoln’s skull along with the bullet that ended the president’s life.

 Keep an eye out at the museum for the off-white mummified head and shoulders of a girl who died naturally in the late 1800s and was embalmed using an arsenic-laced formula illustrating the preservative powers of arsenic.

 Know Before You Go

 The museum is open from 10 a.m.- 5:30 p.m., every day, and is a walkable 20 min from Forest Glen metro or a short cab or bus ride from both the Silver Spring and Forest Glen stations on Metro's Red Line.
 Its new location means that visitors no longer have to go base, all are welcome, with or without ID.
 There is ample parking.It is a free museum.